Mt Duval (37)

 Longitude: 140.289

 Site description: This site is a frequently visited field location for arid ecology students from the University of Queensland.
+This site was decommissioned in 2024.

 Matuwa Indigenous Protected Area (90)